-This document specifies a method for the measurement of Tc in all types of water by inductively coupled plasma mass spectrometry (ICP-MS).
+This document specifies a method for the measurement of Pb in all types of waters by liquid scintillation counting (LSC).

-The method is applicable to test samples of supply/drinking water, rainwater, surface and ground water, as well as cooling water, industrial water, domestic, and industrial wastewater after proper sampling and handling and test sample preparation.
-A filtration of the test sample is necessary.
+The method is applicable to test samples of supply/drinking water, rainwater, surface and ground water, as well as cooling water, industrial water, domestic, and industrial wastewater after proper sampling and handling, and test sample preparation.
+Filtration of the test sample is necessary.
+Lead-210 activity concentration in the environment can vary and usually ranges from 2 mBq l-1 to 300 mBq l-1 [27][28].